stackify/stackify-log-log4php/README.md

 }
 ```

-All data added to the MDC (Mapped Diagnostic Context) or NDC (Nested Diagnostic Context) will automatically be captured and attached to your log message.
+All data added to the [MDC](https://logging.apache.org/log4php/apidocs/class-LoggerMDC.html) or [NDC](https://logging.apache.org/log4php/apidocs/class-LoggerNDC.html) will automatically be captured and attached to your log message.
 This information will be available as JSON data and will be searchable within Stackify.

 ## Troubleshooting
 If transport does not work, try looking into ```vendor\stackify\logger\src\Stackify\debug\log.log``` file (if it is available for writing).
 Errors are also written to global PHP [error_log](http://php.net/manual/en/errorfunc.configuration.php#ini.error-log).